asiifdev/business-leads-ai-automation/README.md

 ## 📝 License

-MIT License - see LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+We welcome contributions!
+Please read our [Contributing Guidelines](CONTRIBUTING.md) and [Legal Disclaimer](DISCLAIMER.md) before contributing.

 ### Development Setup